VPN Review: TunnelBear

 Server Network

-TunnelBear has 'dug' into 22 countries.
-Since no server information is presented, you also don't know precisely where the server you're using is located.
-When using TunnelBear's competitors, you can usually see the city that a server is located in, and select from different servers within a single country.
+TunnelBear has 'dug' into 26 countries.
+Since no server information is provided, you'll never know where the server you're using is located.
+With the service's competitors, you can usually see the city that a server is located in, and select from different options within a country.
+As no figures have been published to date, it isn't known how many servers TunnelBear has.

-In comparison to other VPN providers, which have networks comprising thousands of servers spread across the globe, TunnelBear is toothless.
+In comparison to other VPNs, which have networks comprising thousands of servers spread across the globe, TunnelBear really doesn't have much to offer.

 Performance

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random TunnelBear servers at different times of the day to more accurately evaluate their performances.
-More information concerning our methodology can be found in our VPN speed test.
+We used a server in Europe with a 1 GB/s connection to evaluate the speed of all VPNs from our sample.
+To accomplish this, we connected to random TunnelBear servers in the US and Germany at different times of the day.
+More information about our methodology can be found in our VPN speed test article.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):